Qusarber/youtube_video_bot/README.md

 # youtube_video_bot
 This Telegram bot can download video from youtube

+In this version bot automatically downloads videos with the highest possible resolution (including 4k) Next update: implement the ability to manually set resolution

 Don't forger to set ur bot token in bot.py file

 To run bot use: